Academic Curriculum

 Graduates seek employment:

-• in Secondary Education in a variety of areas (Philosophy, Psychology, Sociology, History, and Classics)
+in a variety of areas (Philosophy, Psychology, Sociology,